circlefin/malachite/specs/english/overview.md

 QUESTION: As there is epoched staking, I wonder why registrations are sent one-by-one.
 In principle they could be sent as a batch at the end of an EVE epoch.
     - This will lead to slightly different behavior on L2, as the Starknet epochs are not synchronized with EVE
     - this would potentially simplify ordering of messages in L1->L2?
     - not sure whether number of L1->L2 messages is a concern.
-I think in Interchain staking they are not happy with so many transfers (we need to confirm with the hub team)
+I think in Interchain staking they are not happy with so many transfers (we need to confirm with the hub team) -- but I think Starknet will do batches?